j-kali/serde_mol2/README.md

   * _shm_: should we try and use the database out of a temporary location?
   * _desc_: return only entries containing _desc_ in the _desc_ field
   * _comment_: return only entries containing _comment_ in the molecule comment
+  * _limit_: Limit the number of structures retrieved from the database and zero means no limit
+  * __offset_: Offset when limiting the number of structures retrieved from the database and zero means no offset

 - read_file_to_db( _filename_, _db-filename_, _compression=3_, _shm=True_ , _desc=None_, _comment=None_ )